Who We Are

 Gloria González

-Gloria, originally from California and Texas, is new to Tucson excited to have the privilege to help families and their children grow to love books and reading as she does.
-As our Family Education and Literacy Program Assistant, Gloria uses her organizational, processing, and problem-solving skills to help create a streamlined process for families in our programming – from recruitment, enrollment, and throughout programming to their successful “graduation.”
-In her free time , Gloria loves to read, watch movies, hike, make pottery, and spend time with her family, dog, and cats!
+Gloria is excited to have the privilege to help families and their children grow to love books and reading as she does.
+In her role, Gloria uses her organizational, processing, and problem-solving skills to support Make Way for Books’ operations and HR processes, and continues to help create a streamlined process for families in our programming.
+In her free time, Gloria loves to read, watch movies, hike, make pottery, and spend time with her family, dog, and cats!